 Accessibility at Winter Glow – Carers’ go free!

-We provide one free carer ticket to ALL 4 of our festive experiences to anybody attending Winter Glow whilst fulfilling their role as a Carer.
+We provide one free carer ticket to the following attractions: Ice skating, Giant Observation Wheel and Illuminated Light Trail for anybody attending Winter Glow whilst fulfilling their role as a Carer.

 What do I need to qualify for a free carer ticket?